 - Peas are low in fat.

-- They are high in anti-oxidants that help prevent aging and boost the immune system
+- They are high in antioxidants that help prevent aging and boost the immune system

-- They also help reduce bad cholesterol
+- Regularly including peas in your diet can help reduce bad cholesterol

 - Peas are high in protein